ajhorspl/startup/README.md

 - I did my best to make my application responsive to the resizing of the window.
 - Tried to make tables have good contrast for readability.
 - Consistent fonts across the webapplication.

+# Startup JavaScript

+This application currently works for a single user.
+There are placeholders for future technologies.

+- login: Then you login it takes you to the homepage.
+The username is displayed across the site until you log out.
+- database: Displays the current films and people who are paid for them (payees) are displayed.
+This is currently done using local storage
+- websocket data: Randomly adds a payee to the database to simulate another user updating the database simultaneously, until websocket is implemented
+- application logic: The user is able to add to the database as they find fit.